williamw520/zigjr/README.md

 }
 ```

-### Custom Dispatcher
+## Custom Dispatcher
-Custom dispatcher can be used as long as it implements the `dispatch()` and `dispatchEnd()` functions of
+You can provide a custom dispatcher as long as it implements the `dispatch()` and `dispatchEnd()`
-`RequestDispatcher`.
-See the example dispatcher_hello.zig for detail.
+functions of the `RequestDispatcher` interface.
+See the `dispatcher_hello.zig` example for details.

-### Request Invocation and Cleanup
+## Invocation and Cleanup

-Each request invocation to a dispatcher has two phases: calling `dispatcher.dispatch()` and calling
+Each request is processed in two phases: `dispatch()`, which executes the handler,
-`dispatcher.dispatchEnd()`.
-A dispatcher's `dispatch()` performs the message dispatching
-and `dispatchEnd()` does per-invocation cleanup.
+and `dispatchEnd()`, which performs per-invocation cleanup (such as freeing memory).

-### Handler Functions
+## Handler Function
 Message handler functions are native Zig functions.

-#### Scopes
+### Scopes
-Handler functions can be in the global scope, in a struct scope, or in a struct instance scope.
+Handler functions can be defined in the global scope, a struct scope, or a struct instance scope.

-For struct instance scope, pass the struct instance as the context pointer when registering the handler function.
+For instance-scoped methods, pass a pointer to the struct instance as the context
-The context pointer is passed back as the first parameter to the handler function when invoked.
+when registering the handler.
+This context pointer will be passed as the first parameter
+to the handler function when it is invoked.

 ```zig
 {